Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
 Project NoirVisor has finished developping the basic hypervisor on Intel VT-x.
-Now it focuses on AMD-V development.
+Now NoirVisor has two future development plans:
+Develop an AMD-V based hypervisor.
+Develop a length-disassemble engine.

+# Completed Features
+Stealth SSDT Hook (NtOpenProcess Hook) on 64-bit Windows Stealth Inline Hook (NtSetInformationFile Hook) on 64-bit Windows

 # License
 All the codes, except the BeaEngine, with NoirVisor are licensed under MIT License.